davidbroadwater/udacity-mlnd-capstone-submission/capstone_report.md

 A `tourney_year` field was created based on the `tourney_date` field to make it easier to analyze the distribution of matches in this filtered dataset.
 An additional data profile was then created based using this filtered dataset in order to determine if any additional corrections previously identified in the data needed to be removed.
 Additionally, a `match_id` field was created based on indexing the filtered (and previously sorted) data, resulting in an updated chronological identifier of matches in the dataset.

 Next, this filtered dataset of match results and statistics needed to be processed to remove any indicators of a win or loss in the field names in order to prevent any data leakage in our model.
 The filtered dataset was split into two datasets of player statistics: one for the winning players (using the fields with a `winner_` or `w_` prefix), and one for the losing players (using fields with a`loser_` or `l_` prefix).
 In both cases, the fields were renamed to remove the prefixes denoting a win or loss.
-In both datasets, a few additional features were created based on the supplied statistics, as shown below.
+In both datasets, a few additional features were created based on the supplied statistics, as shown in Table 2.

 <center>